aspnetzero/documents/docs/en/Features-Mvc-Core-Subscription-Stripe.md

 ##### Important Note

 AspNet Zero uses webhooks to get results from the stripe.
-That's why you must go https://dashboard.stripe.com/webhooks and add a new webhook with `https://[www.yoursite.com]/Stripe/WebHooks` endpoint.
+That's why you must go to the https://dashboard.stripe.com/webhooks and add a new webhook with `https://[www.yoursite.com]/Stripe/WebHooks` endpoint.
 And subscribe to `invoice.payment_succeeded` and `checkout.session.completed` events.